Home | English | 中文 |

 For more information, please visit Temporary Graduate visa - Subclass 485 (homeaffairs.gov.au)

-Skilled Hong Kong SAR and/or BNO passport holders are able to apply for a five-year Temporary Skills Shortage (TSS) (subclass 482) visa.
+Skilled Hong Kong SAR and/or BNO passport holders are able to apply for a five-year Skills in Demand (subclass 482) visa.

-For more information, please visit Temporary Skill Shortage visa (subclass 482) (homeaffairs.gov.au).
+For more information, please visit Skills in Demand (subclass 482) (homeaffairs.gov.au).

 Hong Kong SAR and/or BNO passport holders may be eligible for permanent residence where they hold an eligible visa, were usually resident in a designated regional area of Australia for a continuous period of at least 3 years, and worked or studied in a designated regional area in the 3 years immediately prior to application.